Trade Schools in Nebraska: 5 Reasons Why Training and Working Here Is a Smart Choice

 - Community—A lot of Nebraskans like where they live, feel safe, and have pride in their communities.

-In other rankings, a 2015 survey named Nebraska as the 13th best state to raise a family.
-This was based on factors like school ratings, crime rates, affordable housing availability, and the cost of living.14 And for many of these same reasons, Nebraska was also named as the 10th best state for retirement in 2016.15 It certainly sounds like picking one of the Nebraska universities, colleges, or trade schools could lead you to a happy and abundant life.
+In another study, Nebraska ranked as the 10th best state to raise a family.
+This was based on factors like school ratings, crime rates, affordable housing availability, and the cost of living.13 It certainly sounds like picking one of the Nebraska universities, colleges, or trade schools could lead you to a happy and rewarding life.

 Take Advantage of the Opportunities Before You